dvize/SPT-TypeScript/Lua-AutoProfileBackup/README.md

 ## **Conclusion**

-With this setup, you're ready to begin modding with SPT-AKI.
+With this setup, you're ready to begin modding with SPT.
 If you run into any trouble be sure to check out the [modding documentation on the hub](https://hub.sp-tarkov.com/doc/lexicon/66-modding/).
 If you really get stuck feel free to join us in the [#mods-development](https://discord.com/channels/875684761291599922/875803116409323562) official Discord channel.

 Build something awesome!